 God certainly does protect believers miraculously at times.
 Many testimonies attest to this and you can definitely pray and have hope for the same in your life, too.
 My point is when it does not happen and tragedy touches your life, don't be surprised or mad at God.
 Psalm 91 never promised total protection to you, today, always.

 While writing this article, I remembered that Satan quoted from Psalm 91 in his temptation of Jesus and I wondered if someone would bring that up.
 Sure enough, somebody did.
-This person surprised me, though, by citing the passage as proof, "this psalm is more about Yahoshua (sic.) than a geographical location or a assembly of believers."
+This person surprised me, though, by citing the passage as proof, "this psalm is more about Yahoshua (sic.) than a geographical location or an assembly of believers."
 Here's the passage:

 Matthew 4:5-7 — 5 Then the devil took Him to the holy city and set Him on the pinnacle of the temple.
 6 “If You are the Son of God, he said, “throw Yourself down.
 For it is written: ‘He will command His angels concerning You, and they will lift You up in their hands, so that You will not strike Your foot against a stone.’”
 7 Jesus replied, “It is also written: ‘Do not put the Lord your God to the test.’”

 I don't see evidence there that Psalm 91 is about Jesus.
 Satan did not say, "Since Psalm 91 is about you..." which would have been a more powerful argument to make if it were true.
-Instead he said, "If you're the Son of God..."
+Instead, he said, "If you're the Son of God..."
 His obvious point was that since Psalm 91 states God will send angels to save regular people from death, then how much more the Son of God?
-You see, those who faithfully obey Elijah, leave home and go to the secret place have earned that rare, special status to be kept safe from all mortal dangers at that time.
+You see, those who faithfully obey Elijah, leave home, and go to the secret place have earned that rare, special status to be kept safe from all mortal dangers at that time.
 Jesus, as the son of God, also had that status all the time.
 God was not going to let anyone kill Jesus except and until the crucifixion on Passover day to fulfill the Passover lamb sacrifice prophecy.
 Satan argued that since the Son of God is someone God won't let be killed (just like those in Psalm 91's secret place), then Jesus ought to prove his identity by testing out God's "fall lifter angels."
-It was a clever appeal to ego, but it failed.
+It was a clever appeal to the ego, but it failed.

 There is no disputing that Psalm 91 is an encouraging reminder of what God is able to do to protect his servants.
 A few Christians have experienced divine protection like it describes, with bullets or attackers being stopped abruptly.